cabinetoffice/national-leadership-centre-drupal/README.md

 $ make down
 ```

-7. **Install the site**
+8. **Install the site**
   Your site should be installed at the `PROJECT_BASE_URL` location, [http://nlc-drupal.docker.localhost](http://nlc-drupal.docker.localhost) by default.
 Follow the Drupal installation instructions.
-You should be offered to install from the site configuration.
+  - You should be offered to install from the site configuration, with the 'Use existing configuration' option.
+  - To set up the database connection, use the credentials from your `.env` file.
+The database is NOT at `localhost` — it is at the name of the MariaDB Docker container, `mariadb` in the standard configuration of the `docker-compose.yml` file.
   - See also the [Configuration Management](#configuration-management) section below for installing config for a local development environment.

 #### Make commands: